 If you follow Lucy Davis, you’ll know that for the past few months she’s been embarking on Project Ultra — a 100km ultramarathon that she’s running this July to raise money for Breast Cancer Now.

 But alongside gruelling ultramarathon training, Lucy is also maintaining her strength training, smashing out four weight training sessions and around four runs a week, varying from a quick 5k to 40k.
-So it’s no surprise, people are wondering how on earth she ffits in time for recovery?
+So it’s no surprise, people are wondering how on earth she fits in time for her body to recover?

 Lucy made a whole video about rest and recovery recently, delving into why and how she’s able to recover so quickly, and what helps optimise her recovery so that she can fit all her training in and still make effective progress.

 Lucy’s approach to rest days is to be flexible.
 Listen to your body — if you’re tired, plagued by DOMS or feel mentally exhausted, Lucy says take a rest day.
 This intuitive approach is the one she follows.

 “You can either have set rest days or if your body needs a rest day, i.e. a ridiculous amount of DOMS, where you’re not even going to progress anyway or you’re shattered and very fatigued, your cognitive function and everything like that isn’t there.”

 Lucy is also crystal clear that you should never feel guilt for taking a rest day.

 “There should be no guilt about taking a rest day because at the end of the day if you don’t rest and recover, you’re not going to progress.
 You’re going to regress.”

 So, now onto Lucy’s tips for effective rest and recovery.

 Lucy was a competitive swimmer for 10 years, which meant training in the pool every day on top of other training.
 So her body is used to being put through its paces on a regular basis, making recovery a much quicker process.